Chiang Kai-shek Memorial Hall

-Located inside Liberty Plaza, the National Theatre and Concert Hall hosts large-scale concerts and cultural events including dances,...
+Located inside Liberty Sq, the National Theatre and Concert Hall host large-scale concerts and cultural events including dances,...

 Jinfeng Braised Meat Rice

-This long-running place serves Taiwanese comfort food quick and cheap without fuss or atmosphere.
-Try the lǔròu fàn (魯肉飯; rice and meat...
+This long-running place serves Taiwanese comfort food quickly and cheaply, without fuss or atmosphere.
+Try the lǔròu fàn (魯肉飯; rice and...

-21 Zhongshan S Rd · interesting places nearby
+21 Zhongshan S Rd; 中山南路21號 · interesting places nearby

 Chiang Kai-shek Memorial Hall information

-This grandiose monument to authoritarian leader Chiang Kai-shek is a popular attraction, but don't let anyone convince you it's a great piece of architecture.
-Mocked for politically correct bad taste, the hall is a prime example of the so-called palace, or neo-classical style, favoured by CKS as a counterpoint to the Cultural Revolution's destruction of real classical culture in China.
+This grandiose monument to authoritarian leader Chiang Kai-shek is a popular attraction and rightly so.
+It is a sobering feeling standing in the massive courtyard.
+Chiang's blue-roofed hall is a prime example of the neoclassical style, favoured by CKS as a counterpoint to the Cultural Revolution's destruction of real classical culture in China.

-In 2007, the park was renamed 'Liberty Plaza' in honour of Taiwan's long road to democracy, and for a time it was conceivable that the memorial itself would be renamed and the Chiang sculpture itself removed.
+In 2007 the surrounding park was renamed 'Liberty Square' in honour of Taiwan's long road to democracy, and for a time it was conceivable that the memorial itself would be renamed and the Chiang sculpture removed.
 That didn't happen, and the reasons (which will vary depending on who you ask) pretty much summarise where modern Taiwan is at both politically and socially.